-The speed of competition cars and service vehicles in the service parks may not exceed 30 kph, or less when specified in the supplementary regulations.
-Failure to comply with this limit shall result in a penalty applied by the clerk of the course as follows: €25 per kilometre per hour over the speed limit.
+The speed of cars in the service parks may not exceed 30 kph, or less when specified in the supplementary regulations.
+Failure to comply with this limit shall result in a penalty applied by the clerk of the course as follows:

+€25 per kilometre per hour over the speed limit.